-Dance Mogul Magazine believes you dont have to wait until throwback Thursday or flashback Friday to indulge and appreciate history.
+Dance Mogul Magazine believes you don’t have to wait until throwback Thursday or flashback Friday to indulge and appreciate history.
 Dance Mogul was honored to take the time with Alex Kim to hear about his contributions to dance.
 Competing and performing for decades in hustle and theatre arts, Alex Kim knows how to put on a show.
-He continues to dazzle audiences internationally with his skills in adagio, choreography and death defying tricks.
+He continues to dazzle audiences internationally with his skills in adagio, choreography and death-defying tricks.
 Capturing the very first Hustle title ever held at the prestigious New York Harvest Moonball, upon winning the competition Alex appeared on a movie and numerous TV shows, Alex went on to compete in sanctioned events held by Dance Masters of America.
-Along with his partner, they maintained as undefeated record in competitions.
+Along with his partner, they maintained an undefeated record in competitions.
 A resident of Los Angeles, Alex has been teaching hustle and aerial work to salsa pros in Los Angeles for the past few years including Mayan Champion Alex Da Silva who choreographed for Fox’s “So You Think You Can Dance”.
 More recently, Alex has partnered with dance champion Sergia Anderson and has performed on the number one national television show in Korea ” Star King “.

 Dance Mogul: When did you first get introduced to your craft?

 Dance Mogul: Who have been some of your inspirations

 Alex Kim: Some of my inspirations have been Mikhail Baryshnikov and Fred Astaire.